epistemehealth/neuroanatomy-and-behaviour/README.md

 # Neuroanatomy and Behaviour
 Neuroanatomy and Behaviour (ISSN: 2652-1768) is a journal for behavioural neuroscience, founded in 2019 to publish research, review and commentary papers.
 It is published by Episteme Health Inc., a non-profit incorporated association based in Melbourne, Australia.
 There are no fees for authors or readers.

-# 2019-articles
-This repository archives articles published in the journal in 2019.
-Please see each article for licensing details.

 # Submissions
 Authors interested in submitting to the journal should visit the journal [website](https://doi.org/10.35430/nab).